wp-plugins/pixgridder/readme.txt

 == Upgrade Notice ==

-= 1.0.1 =
+= 1.1.0 =
-It fixes issues with some plugins that use empty paragraphs
+It should avoid issues if another shortcode editor use "#content" instead of getting the active editor id